jasonwadsworth/AWS-CrossAccount-CrossRegion-Pipeline/Readme.md

 ### PipelineHelper Macro

-To use this macro you add the following to your pipeline resource (see `ExampleProjectPipelineSimple.yaml` for an example):
+To use this macro you add the following to your pipeline resource:

 ```
     Fn::Transform: